lookfirst/mui-rff/README.md

 > Note: You can forgo providing the `dateFunsUtils` so long as you have a [`MuiPickersUtilsProvider`](https://material-ui-pickers.dev/getting-started/installation) already present as a parent within the DOM.

-You'll need to add a dependency:
+You'll need to add dependencies:

 `yarn add @date-io/core@1.3.13 @date-io/date-fns@1.3.13 date-fns`